History Command and Staff College, Quetta

 The New Building of the College was inaugurated by the Prime Minister of Pakistan Mr Zulfiqar Ali Bhutto, at 1630 hours on 7 April 1976.
 The elegant ceremony was attended by a large number of high ranking government functionaries and senior military officers.
 The event marked the commencement of a new era in the long and splendid history of this Institution.

-The shifting of the College into New Building in 1976 set in motion a sequel of changes in various other spheres as well.
+The shifting of the College into New Building set in motion a sequel of changes in various other spheres as well.
 These modifications had become essential in conformity with drive of modernization prevalent all around the globe.
-The students intake jumped to 230 in 1977 and has risen steadily to touch a figure of 400 in 2011.
-The Course is of 62 weeks with 14 weeks of non-resident course and 48 weeks of resident course distributed into four terms.
-Four weeks of resident course are utilized for technical orientation term conducted here by College of Electrical and Mechanical Engineering.
-It is heartening to find that the College has been quick to respond to changes in curriculum warranted by transformations in operational roles of the army or trends in military thought in the world, a case in point are training packages for Sub-Conventional Warfare and introduction of New Concept of War Fighting.
+The students’ intake jumped to 230 in 1977 and has risen steadily to touch a figure of 400 in 2011.
+The Course is of 66 weeks with 18 weeks of non-resident course and 48 weeks of resident course distributed into four terms.
+Four weeks of resident course are utilized for pre foundation term conducted under auspices of Command &Staff College.
+It is heartening to find that the College has been quick to respond to changes in curriculum warranted by transformations in operational roles of the army or trends in military thought in the world, a case in point are training packages for 5th Generation Warfare cum Hybrid Warfare and introduction of New Concept of War Fighting.

 Sequel to change of the College Emblem in 1979, name of 'The Owl' - the College magazine was renamed as 'The Review' from 1979 issue onwards.
 The magazine provides a good pictorial round up of activities at the College.
 The professional publication of the College known as 'The Citadel' was first published in 1984 and provides a forum for expression of thoughts on doctrinal and conceptual issues.
 Publication of the Al Nisa Club known as 'Al Nisa' was first published in 1983 and has blossomed into a fine forum for expression of thoughts and ideas of the College ladies community.
 Another useful contribution of Al Nisa Club to the College publications is recent addition of yearly Cook Book.
 It is worth mentioning that since 1993, the College has been employing its own printing press for all its publications.